maxsam4/prettier-plugin-solidity-refactor/README.md

 2) Add `calldata` storage keyword infront of `external` function complex parameters and `memory` infront of other function's complex parameters that don't already have a defined parameter storage location.
 3) Rename constructor function from `function ContractName` to `constructor`.
 4) Add default function visibility of `public` to those normal functions which don't have function visibility explicitly defined.
-5) Add function visibility of `external` to fallback functions and all functions of inteface.
+5) Add function visibility of `external` to fallback functions and all functions of any interface.
 6) Convert `constant` function state mutability modifier to `view`.
 7) Prettify your code using prettier.